-Annie Lebovitz’ work influenced me the most, and I always held onto that inspiration knowing someday I would be involved in that world.
+Annie Lebovitz’s work influenced me the most, and I always held onto that inspiration, knowing that someday I would be involved in that world.
 In 1991 (I was 26), I went to Israel for six months to “find myself.”
 On my wall, I posted an image ripped out of the NY Times of Annie on top of an NYC building photographing someone.
-I’d look at that torn out scenario every morning knowing it was helping me to find my way.
+I’d look at that torn-out scenario every morning, knowing it was helping me to find my way.
 I guess it was kind of like my personal vision board.

 Can I make them money?
 Do I love their work?
 Can I trust them?
 Will they let me be the rep?
 Are they marketable?

 Stay up on the business.
 Educate yourself so you can have an objective eye when looking at your own work.
 Figure out your style of marketing.
 Test.
 Stay HOT.
 Create a buzz.
 Stay engaged on social media.
 Get to know your clients.
 Know your market.
 Use the resources that are there for you.
 Be creative.
 If you need help with something, ask for it.

 I enjoy seeing what’s out there.
 Sending me a short email with a link to their website is the best way to get in front of me.
 There can be a lot of ambiguity in this industry, and I do my best to give back, so if a photographer sends me a question via email (which they often do), I answer it.
 That was the inspiration behind @asksternrep, an Instagram account that shares pertinent industry tips and wisdom.
 It’s a free and open forum where photographers can submit their questions to my team and me, and we answer them once a week.